 A little girl who is prettier than her mother might be forced to attend tap, ballet, gymnastics, ice skating lessons, model, and Cotillion.
 [All activities are intended to teach poise and aesthetic perfection — not to truly socialize children with regard to skills development.]
 One not as pretty may be forced to do the same thing only be subjected to a Somatic Narcissist’s angry ridicule.
 In both instances, the parent is merely reliving their past in the hopes that by raising the perfect child in their image that they will be able to somehow self-correct their own flaws and bad decisions.

 A young man raised by a Narcissistic father may have to endure hunting trips, fishing, football games, boxing lessons, karate, and anything involving learning how to do woodwork, outdoor property care, and mechanical or engineering work.
 All are terrific if they already have a flat affectation to their nature, are not “academically inclined”, and if they enjoy kinesthetic learning in general.
 But seriously… what happens to a little boy who loves to read, paint, draw, write, or care-take things like stuffed animals?

 The trauma Narcissistic Fathers and older (damaged) sibling brothers or grandfathers do to young HSP children and Empathic children is unreal.
 Don’t let your son or daughter become a victim.
 Resist the urge to raise mini-me kids… but don’t sacrifice the bonding time involved in letting the child decide more things on their own.

 If a child learns over time how to confidently and safely assert their own opinion — especially when it conflicts with a parent — the offspring can, on his or her own, learn to embrace having a self-confident nature.
-Without that, if and when they leave the nest, chances are their mate will have a same or similar personality type to their same sex parent.
+Without that, if and when they leave the nest, chances are their mate will have the same or similar personality type to their same-sex parent.